Rappetor/Sovol-SV08-Mainline/README.md

 <br>

-# STEP 2 - WRITE eMMC OS IMAGE
+# STEP 2 - FLASHING MEDIA

-Ok, first we need to set up our new eMMC module with the correct OS/Linux build.
-And for this, we are going to use the BIGTREETECH CB1 Linux image (the original Sovol SV08 image was also based on this).
+First, download the BIGTREETECH CB1 Linux image (the original Sovol SV08 image was also based on this): [https://github.com/bigtreetech/CB1](https://github.com/bigtreetech/CB1/releases)

 Here we can use 3 methods: